unum-cloud/uform/README.md

 - __Mid-Fusion Models__: The balanced diet of models.
 They offer an unimodal and a multimodal part, capturing both the forest and the trees.
 The multimodal part enhances the unimodal features with a cross-attention mechanism.

-So, if you're looking to navigate the complex world of multi-modal data, UForm is the tiny but mighty companion you've been searching for!

 ### Broad Training Objectives

 We adopt the following training objectives, in line with methodologies presented in the ALBEF and ViCHA papers:

-- Image-Text Matching (ITM): Utilizes a loss function based on the probability of the image complementing the text.
+- Image-Text Matching (ITM): Uses a loss function to gauge how well the image complements the text.
-- Masked Language Modeling (MLM): Stacked on top of the multimodal encoder to improve language understanding.
+- Masked Language Modeling (MLM): Stacked on the multimodal encoder to improve language understanding.
 - Hierarchical Image-Text Contrastive (H-ITC): Compares representations across layers for better alignment.
 - Masked Image Modeling (SSL): Applied to the image encoder to enhance visual data interpretation.